On the growth of torsion in the cohomology of some arithmetic groups of $\mathbb{Q}$-rank one: Introduction

 Thus, $X$ has a natural compactification as a manifold with boundary $\bX$ with boundary components $Y_{\eta}$ labeled by $\eta\in \mathfrak{P}_{\Gamma}$.
 Each boundary component comes with a natural fiber bundle

 with base $S_{\eta}$ and fibers $\phi_{\eta}^{-1}(y)$ diffeomorphic to tori,

 In the fibered cusp end associated to $\eta$, the metric $g$, up to scaling, takes the form

-for some $R_{\eta}>0$, where $g_{S_{\eta}}$ is a flat metric on $S_{\eta}$ and $\kappa$ is a $2$-tensor inducing a flat metric on each fiber of \eqref{int.1} in such a way that $\phi^*_{\eta}g_{S_{\eta}}+\kappa$ is a flat metric on $Y_{\eta}$ making \eqref{int.1} a locally trivial Riemannian submersion with respect to the metric $g_{S_{\eta}}$ on the base.
-In particular, the natural connection of \eqref{int.1} induced by the metric $\phi_{\eta}^*g_{S_{\eta}}+\kappa$ has trivial curvature and second fundamental form in the sense of \cite[$\S$ 10.1]{BGV}.
+for some $R_{\eta}>0$, where $g_{S_{\eta}}$ is a flat metric on $S_{\eta}$ and $\kappa$ is a $2$-tensor inducing a flat metric on each fiber of \eqref{int.1} in such a way that $\phi^*_{\eta}g_{S_{\eta}}+\kappa$ is a flat metric on $Y_{\eta}$ making \eqref{int.1} a Riemannian submersion with respect to the metric $g_{S_{\eta}}$ on the base.
+Moreover, the natural connection of \eqref{int.1} induced by the metric $\phi_{\eta}^*g_{S_{\eta}}+\kappa$ has trivial curvature in the sense of \cite[$\S$ 10.1]{BGV}.
+However, the second fundamental form of this Riemannian submersion does not vanish in general, which by \cite[Lemma~10.3]{BGV} corresponds to the fact that the family of fiberwise metrics is not necessarily parallel with respect to the natural connection.
 From \eqref{int.2}, it can also be inferred that $g$ is a complete metric of finite volume.

 There are natural flat vector bundles associated to the Riemannian manifold $(X,g)$.
 To describe them, let $V$ be the standard representation of $\SL(2,\bbR)$ and let $W$ be the standard representation of $\SL(2,\bbC)$.
 Denote also by $\bW$ the complex conjugate of $W$, that is, the dual representation.
 For $q\in \bbN$, let $V_q$ be the $q$th symmetric power of $V$, $W_q$ be the $q$th symmetric power of $W$ and $\bW_q$ be the $q$th symmetric power of $\bW$.
 Then for $m=(m_1,\ldots,m_{r_1})\in\bbN^{r_1}_0$ and $n=(n_1, \bn_1,\ldots,n_{r_2},\bn_{r_2})\in\bbN^{2r_2}_0$, the tensor product representation $(V_{m_1}\otimes\cdots \otimes V_{m_{r_1}})\otimes (W_{n_1}\otimes \bW_{\bn_1}\otimes\cdots\otimes W_{n_{r_2}}\otimes \bW_{\bn_{r_2}})$ with map